fsvieira/cset/README.md

 ## As

-It bind an alias to a set.
+It binds an alias to a set.
 The "as" operation is normally usefull to use with "constrains".

 ```javascript
     const A = new CSet([1, 2, 3]).as("A");